jessesadler/quarto-blog/content/page/cv.md

 * "The Collegiants, a Small Presence in the Republic, a Large Metaphor for the Book," in *Bernard Picart and the First Global Vision of Religion* eds.
 Lynn Hunt, Margaret Jacob, and Wijnand Mijnhardt (Los Angeles: Getty Research Institute, 2010)

 ### Presentations
+* "Patriarchy, Succession, and Political Authority in the Dutch Revolt," Kinship and Politics: Undoing the Boundaries, Center for Interdisciplinary Research, University of Bielefeld, 2–7 July 2017
 * "Raising Children Across Religious Boundaries," Childhood, Youth and Religious Minorities in Early Modern Europe, University of Warwick, 14–15 October 2016
 * "Exploring New Markets in the Sixteenth-Century Atlantic," International Conference for Netherlandic Studies, 2–4 June 2016
 * "The Information Networks of Daniel van der Meulen in the Dutch Revolt," Sixteenth Century Society and Conference, 22–25 October 2015